lumetra-io/engram-memory-mcp/README.md

 # Engram MCP

 Give your AI agents a memory they can trust.
-Engram lets your AI remember past conversations, facts, and decisions—so it feels more like a real teammate.
+Engram lets your AI remember past conversations, facts, and decisions, so it feels more like a real teammate.

 This repository contains configuration templates for connecting MCP clients to [Engram](https://lumetra.io), a hosted memory service for AI agents.